AlicePagano/Collection-of-University-Lecture-Notes/Introduction-to-many-body-theory/README.md

-# Lectures Notes of Introduction to many-body theory
+# Lecture Notes of Introduction to many-body theory

 Lectures notes of the Master degree course "Introduction to many-body theory" of professor at the University of Padova (Academic Year 2010/2020).